VietThan/vietthan.github.io/docs/blog/posts/2021-08-11-ewb-failure-reports.md

 ---
-draft: false
+layout: post
 title: "EWB Failure Reports"
 date: 2021-08-11 10:15:40
-categories:
+categories: [engineering, charity]
-    - engineering
-    - charity
 ---

 > "What happens when engineers run a charity?
 They write detailed postmortems, of course, so they can fix their mistakes." - apenwarr